dotnet/docs/docs/core/diagnostics/dotnet-dsrouter.md

 > [!WARNING]
 > Binding TCP server endpoint to anything except loopback interface (`localhost`, `127.0.0.1` or `[::1]`) is _not_ recommended.
 Any connections towards TCP server endpoint will be unauthenticated and unencrypted. `dotnet-dsrouter` is intended for development use and should only be run in development and testing environments.

-Detailed usage of `dotnet-dsrouter` together with mobile applications is outline by respective .NET SDK's.
+Detailed usage of `dotnet-dsrouter` together with mobile applications is outline by respective .NET SDKs.
 This document will only include a couple of examples on how to run diagnostic tools against .NET application running on Android.
 For in-depth details on configuration and scenarios, see [Diagnostics Tracing](https://github.com/dotnet/runtime/blob/main/docs/design/mono/diagnostics-tracing.md).

 ## Options